 How Affordable is Elk Grove And What Is Causing Increasing Unaffordability?

-In short, not very affordable, either for low-income homebuyers or low-income renters, according to Bontrager’s presentation.
+Elk Grove is not very affordable right now, for renters or buyers.
 The typical rent in Elk Grove is $1700.
-Bontrager pointed to a strong demand for housing, rising building costs, a labor shortage, and home size as causes for rising unaffordability.
+Bontrager pointed to strong demand for housing, rising building costs, a labor shortage, and home size as causes for rising unaffordability.
 A recent Bloomberg News report also cited outdated zoning laws and tax provisions originally created to enforce racial segregation as causes for the current affordability and homeless crises.

 The typical price for a home in California is $600,000, more than twice the national average, according to the California Association of Realtors.
 California is home to 12% of the national population, but 25% of the nation’s homeless.